This Day In Music: April 4

 April 4, 1948 ~ David Withers, commonly known as drummer Pick Withers, born in Leicester, UK ~ Original drummer of the Dire Straits.
 Present on the band's first four albums, departing the band shortly after the release of Love Over Gold and replaced by Terry Williams.
 Withers has also worked with Spring, Prelude, Bob Dylan (Slow Train Coming), Gary Fletcher, Gerry Rafferty, Bert Jansch, and Brewers Droop

 April 4, 1947 ~ Progressive rock, jazz fusion guitarist, composer, producer Ray Russell, full name Raymond Russell, born in London, UK ~ Best known as a composer for TV.
 Member of early-1970s progressive rock band Mouse.
 Active a solo artist since the late-1960s with some two dozen albums to his name.
-Has collaborated with Gil Evans, Mark Isham, Henry Kaiser, and others
+Has collaborated with Gil Evans, Mark Isham, and Henry Kaiser

-April 4, 1945 ~ Jazz saxophonist, flutist, composer Leszek Zadlo born in Krakow, Poland ~ Worked with the Orf Big Band, Erich Kleinschuster, Dexter Gordon, Friedrich Gulda, Dusko Gojkovic, Michal Urbaniak, Johannes Faber, Bob Degen, Bill Elgart, Paulo Cardoso, Ali Haurand, Alan Skidmore, Gerd Dudek, Vladislav Sendecki, Bronislaw Suchanek, Janusz Stefanski, Claus Bantzer, Klaus Weiss, Volker Kriegel, Bobby Star, Rimona Francis, Günter Lenz, Michael Naura, Werner Pirchner, Chris Beier, Rainer Glas, Biréli Lagrène, Thad Jones, Slide Hampton, Martin Schrank, and others
+April 4, 1945 ~ Jazz saxophonist, flutist, composer Leszek Zadlo born in Krakow, Poland ~ Worked with the Orf Big Band, Erich Kleinschuster, Dexter Gordon, Friedrich Gulda, Dusko Gojkovic, Michal Urbaniak, Johannes Faber, Bob Degen, Bill Elgart, Paulo Cardoso, Ali Haurand, Alan Skidmore, Gerd Dudek, Vladislav Sendecki, Bronislaw Suchanek, Janusz Stefanski, Claus Bantzer, Klaus Weiss, Volker Kriegel, Bobby Star, Rimona Francis, Günter Lenz, Michael Naura, Werner Pirchner, Chris Beier, Rainer Glas, Biréli Lagrène, Thad Jones, Slide Hampton, and Martin Schrank

 April 4, 1944 ~ Pop, schlager singer Ann-Louise Hanson born in Kristianstad, Sweden ~ Scored her first hit in 1960 with Ar Du Ensam I Kväll, a Swedish version of Elvis Presley's Are You Lonesome Tonight.
 Would work extensively with Bruno Glenmark and following their marriage the couple formed the family outfit the Glenmarks with the addition of Bruno's niece Karin Glenmark and nephew Anders Glenmark